/

 Affiliate Disclosure We may earn a commission if you sign up through our links.
 However commission rates are never a factor in our rankings.

-To ensure fairness we use a standardised weighting system across all our ISP Reviews.
-Here is exactly how the 8.9/10 score for Zen Internet was calculated:
+To ensure fairness we use a standardised weighting system across all our ISP reviews.
+Here is how the 8.9/10 score for Zen Internet was calculated:

 CUSTOMER EXP35%